symat/napi-ige/README.md

 - `quoteTarget`: id of the DOM element where the quote should be loaded (default: `"napi_ige_ref"`)
 - `locationTarget`: id of the DOM element where the location (verse) should be loaded.
 If it is not defined, then the location will be printed after the quote, like: "<quoteText> (<verse>)". (default: `undefined`)
-- `translation`: id of the supported bible translations, see: https://szentiras.hu/forditasok (default: `"RUF"`)
+- `translation`: id of the supported bible translations, see: https://szentiras.eu/forditasok (default: `"KG"`)
 - `dateString`: date in ISO string format (e.g. `"1985-04-17"`), or `"today"` for the current date (default: `"today"`)
-- `defaultQuote`: the quote to show if any error happens during fetching the text from the Bible, e.g. if https://szentiras.hu is down (default: `"Bízzad az Úrra a te dolgaidat; és a te gondolatid véghez mennek."`)
+- `defaultQuote`: the quote to show if any error happens during fetching the text from the Bible, e.g. if https://szentiras.eu is down (default: `"Bízzad az Úrra a te dolgaidat; és a te gondolatid véghez mennek."`)
-- `defaultLocation`: the location (verse) to show if any error happens during fetching the text from the Bible, e.g. if https://szentiras.hu is down (default: `"Péld.
+- `defaultLocation`: the location (verse) to show if any error happens during fetching the text from the Bible, e.g. if https://szentiras.eu is down (default: `"Péld.
 16,3"`)
 - `loadingText`: the text to show until the quote is fetched (default: `"..."`)

 You can find more examples about how to use the `napiIge()` function in the [index.html](index.html).

 ## Quotes

-In version 1.0.1, there are 489 quotes in the database.
-In the following list we print them using the default Bible translation (Magyar Bibliatársulat újfordítású Bibliája, 2014):
+In version 1.0.2, there are 489 quotes in the database.
+In the following list we print them using the default Bible translation (Károli Gáspár revideált fordítása):

 **1 Móz.
 4, 7:** Hiszen ha jól cselekszel, emelt fővel járhatsz.
 Ha pedig nem jól cselekszel, a bűn az ajtó előtt leselkedik, és rád vágyódik, de te uralkodjál rajta!